rajeev06code/google-places/README.md

 ## Usage
+Method-1:With build (recommended)
+1. Run 'yarn run build' to create build file to run in dev server.
+2. Run 'yarn run preview' to start the dev server.
+3. Open your web browser and navigate to http://localhost:4173.
+4. Please use cors bypass extension to avoid cors error.

+Method-2:
-1. Run 'npm run dev' to start the development server.
+1. Run 'yarn run dev' to start the development server.
-2. Open your web browser and navigate to http://localhost:5173/.
+2. Open your web browser and navigate to http://localhost:5173.

 ## Technologies Used
 - vite-React (Javascript frontend library)